KamandPrompt/Code-Forge/README.md

     </ul>
 </p>

-<h2 align="center">Tasks ✅</h2>
+<h2>Tasks ✅</h2>

-<p align="center">You have to make PR's for the basic codes of Computational/ML Algorithms (in Folder 1/ Folder 2) and the Application based on the algorithm that you have provided (in Folder 1/Folder 2) in subfolders (Folder 3A/Folder 3B) in Folder 3.
+<p>You have to make PR's for the basic codes of Computational/ML Algorithms (in Folder 1/ Folder 2) and the Application based on the algorithm that you have provided (in Folder 1/Folder 2) in subfolders (Folder 3A/Folder 3B) in Folder 3.
 Only 2 PRs for Computational/ML Algorithmic contributions will be accepted, and the rest 2 should be for applications based on the algorithms.</p>

-<h2 align="center">Disclaimer 📝</h2>
+<h2>Disclaimer 📝</h2>

-<p align="center">This repository is only open to IIT Mandi Students, starting their Open Source Journey.
+<p>This repository is only open to IIT Mandi Students, starting their Open Source Journey.
 Please make sure that you are an IIT Mandi Student with a valid Enrollment No.</p>

-<h2 align="center">Author ✍️</h2>
+<h2>Author ✍️</h2>

-<p align="center"><a href="https://github.com/CodingWarrior33">Akarshan Kapoor</a></p>
+<p><a href="https://github.com/CodingWarrior33">Akarshan Kapoor</a></p>
-<h6 align="center">We Wish You All The Best</h6>
+<h6>We Wish You All The Best</h6>
-<h2 align="center">🥳 Happy Hacktober 🥳</h2>
+<h2>🥳 Happy Hacktober 🥳</h2>

 </body>
 </html>